 The Statement of Net Position and the Statement of Activities reports have only one type of activity - governmental activities.
-Fines and fees charged to the public finance most of these activities.
+Fines, fees, grants, and intergovernmental charged to the public finance most of these activities.

 Our analysis below focuses on the net position of the governmental-type activities: